vishalcloudyuga/dcos-docs/1.8/usage/service-discovery/haproxy-adminrouter.md

 These instructions provide a tested [HAProxy](http://www.haproxy.org/) configuration example that handles the named request/response rewriting.
 This example ensures that the communication between HAProxy and DC/OS Admin Router is TLS-encrypted.

+**Tip:**

+During DNS lookup for a task’s IP, there are situations when it is unknown to the DNS server if the IP address stored in NetworkInfo is accessible or not.
+You can use these entries in Virtual Network Service DNS to find your task IP:

+* **Agent IP:** Provides the agent IP address: `<taskname>.<task-location>.<agentip>.dcos`

 1. Install HAProxy [1.6.9](http://www.haproxy.org/#down).